 How do I apply?

 Families interested in applying for the Child Care Payment Program must complete the online application (MDHS does not accept paper applications).
 You’ll need to have a working email address before you start.
 MDHS will communicate with the applicant primarily via email and an email will be delivered once your application is submitted with additional instructions.
 If you are applying for services for a child that is not your biological child, you must submit the Guardianship Form provided below with the rest of the documentation described in the application and follow-up email that will be sent to you at the time of application.
+The Transitional Living Form is for an applicant who resides at a temporary address and cannot produce a corroborating document.
+The applicant and applicant’s host must complete and submit the MDHS Transitional Living Form.
+This form can also be used for anyone who is temporarily living in a shelter.

 I’ve been approved for funding.
 Now what?